Minos: Later rationalization

-To reconcile the contradictory aspects of his character, as well as to explain how Minos governed Crete over a period spanning so many generations, two kings by the name of Minos were assumed by later poets and rationalizing mythologists, such as Diodorus Siculus and Plutarch— "putting aside the mythological element," as he claims— in his life of Theseus.
+To reconcile the contradictory aspects of his character, as well as to explain how Minos governed Crete over a period spanning so many generations, two kings by the name of Minos were assumed by later poets and rationalizing mythologists, such as Diodorus Siculus and Plutarch - "putting aside the mythological element", as he claims - in his life of Theseus.

 According to this view, the first King Minos was the son of Zeus and Europa and the brother of Rhadamanthys and Sarpedon.
-This was the 'good' king Minos, and he was held in such esteem by the Olympian gods that, after he died, he was made one of the three 'Judges of the Dead,' alongside his brother Rhadamanthys and half-brother Aeacus.
-The wife of this 'Minos I' was said to be Itone (daughter of Lyctius) or Crete (a nymph or daughter of his stepfather Asterion), and he had a single son named Lycastus, his successor as King of Crete.
+This was the 'good' king Minos, and he was held in such esteem by the Olympian gods that, after he died, he was made one of the three "Judges of the Dead", alongside his brother Rhadamanthys and half-brother Aeacus.
+The wife of this "Minos I" was said to be Itone (daughter of Lyktos) or Crete (a nymph or daughter of his stepfather Asterion), and he had a single son named Lycastus, his successor as King of Crete.

-Lycastus had a son named Minos, after his grandfather, born by Lycastus' wife, Ida, daughter of Corybas.
-This 'Minos II'— the 'bad' king Minos— is the son of this Lycastus, and was a far more colorful character than his father and grandfather.
-To this Minos, we owe the myths of Theseus, Pasiphaë, the Minotaur, Daedalus, Glaucus, and Nisus.
+Lycastus had a son named Minos, after his grandfather, born by Lycastus's wife, Ida, daughter of Corybas.
+"Minos II"—the "bad" king Minos—is the son of this Lycastus, and was a far more colorful character than his father and grandfather.
+This is the Minos in the myths of Theseus, Pasiphaë, the Minotaur, Daedalus, Glaucus, and Nisus.
 Unlike Minos I, Minos II fathered numerous children, including Androgeus, Catreus, Deucalion, Ariadne, Phaedra, and Glaucus—all born to him by his wife, Pasiphaë.
 Through Deucalion, he was the grandfather of King Idomeneus, who led the Cretans to the Trojan War.

-Possible historical element

-Doubtless, there is a considerable historical element in the legend, perhaps in the Phoenician origin of Europa; it is possible that Athens and Mycenae were once culturally bound to the kings of Knossos, as Minoan objects appear at Mycenaean sites.

-Minos himself is said to have died at Camicus in Sicily, where he had gone in pursuit of Daedalus, who had given Ariadne a clue by which she guided Theseus through the labyrinth.
-He was killed by the daughter of Cocalus, king of Agrigentum, who poured boiling water over him while he was taking a bath.
-Subsequently, his remains were sent back to the Cretans, who placed them in a sarcophagus, on which was inscribed: "The tomb of Minos, the son of Zeus."

-The earlier legend knows Minos as a benevolent ruler, legislator, and suppressor of piracy.
-His constitution was said to have formed the basis of that of Lycurgus for Sparta.
-Following this, after his death, he became the judge of the shades in the underworld.
-In later versions, Aeacus and Rhadamanthus were also made judges, with Minos leading as the "appeals court" judge.